reruo321/Java_Practice/Chapter-14/README.md

     DROP SCHEMA schema_name [ CASCADE | RESTRICT ];

 ### 2. Domain Definition
 Domain is the collection of values that a data element may contain.
-For example, a domain for gender column in a table handling information on people would be "Male", "Female".
+For example, a domain for gender column (field) in a table handling information on people would be "Male", "Female".
 Define it like below.

     CREATE DOMAIN domain_name type
     [DEFAULT default_value]